bgoonz/docs-collection/github/code-security/getting-started/securing-your-repository.md

 ---
 title: Securing your repository
-intro: 'You can use a number of {% data variables.product.prodname_dotcom %} features to help keep your repository secure.'
+intro: "You can use a number of {% data variables.product.prodname_dotcom %} features to help keep your repository secure."
 permissions: Repository administrators and organization owners can configure repository security settings.
 redirect_from:
   - /github/administering-a-repository/about-securing-your-repository
   - /github/code-security/getting-started/about-securing-your-repository
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '>=3.0'
+  ghes: ">=3.0"
-  ghae: '*'
+  ghae: "*"
 type: how_to
 topics:
   - Repositories